It has always seemed a good idea to catch fish from the yacht, why not… but my previous experiences have been mixed, at best.

 I know a local chap, John Rose, who is a keen sea fisherman and conversations in the pub led to a day out, specifically for fishing.

-November the 5th was chosen as the weather was to be calm and dry.
+November the 5th & 6th were chosen as the weather was to be calm and dry.
 The colder weather, I was told, should mean that there might be cod which was an additional attraction.

 Arriving at the bait shop on Hayling Island at 08.30, on John’s advice, I parted with nearly £40 for some squid and live rag worms.

-Joined by Richard and his friend, Dave (also a fisherman) at the marina, we set off, full of hope and expectation – John had guaranteed fish !
+Joined by Richard and his friend, Dave (also a fisherman) at the marina, we set off, full of hope and expectation – John had guaranteed fish, so I had brought along three large buckets for our substantial ‘catch’ !

 So, we motored out in very light winds and with a spring tide under us.
-We paused at the Nab Tower and drifted west.
+We paused at the Nab Tower and drifted west as suggested.

 No fish, or even a hint of a fish.
 This was apparently because we were not anchored – so we anchored… still no fish.
-With dusk approaching, we picked up a mooring buoy off Seaview.
+With dusk approaching, we picked up a mooring buoy off Seaview for the night.

-The ‘enthusiastic three’ proceeded to fish, convinced by fisherman John, that this was the best time to hunt our prey.
+The ‘enthusiastic three’ proceeded to fish in the gloom and dark, convinced by fisherman John, that this was the best time to hunt our prey.

-I must accept that fish were caught, but not any that would supplement our rations.
+I must accept that fish were caught, but none that would supplement our rations.

 Richard writes: